Law, Innovation and Technologies (11271.1)

 1. Apply and analyse legal processes to understand law reform and regulation in the context of technology and society;

-2. Create and evaluate legal arguments demonstrating the operation of existing legal frameworks, and arguing for reform using legal communication skills; and
+2. Create and evaluate arguments demonstrating the operation of existing legal frameworks, and arguing for reform using effective communication skills; and

-3. Create and evaluate arguments about the impact of technologies on society and law's role in moderating or mediating technological disruption.
+3. Evaluate and contextualise the impact of technologies on society and law's role in moderating or mediating technological disruption.

 Graduate attributes1.
 UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload